XRPLF/xrpl-dev-portal/content/tutorial-rippleapi-beginners-guide.md

 The opening line enables [strict mode](https://www.nczonline.net/blog/2012/03/13/its-time-to-start-using-javascript-strict-mode/).
 This is purely optional, but it helps you avoid some common pitfalls of JavaScript.
 See also: [Restrictions on Code in Strict Mode](https://msdn.microsoft.com/library/br230269%28v=vs.94%29.aspx#Anchor_1).

 The second line imports RippleAPI into the current scope using Node.js's require function.
-RippleAPI is just one of [the modules `ripple-lib` exports](https://github.com/ripple/ripple-lib/blob/develop/src/index.js).
+RippleAPI is one of [the modules `ripple-lib` exports](https://github.com/ripple/ripple-lib/blob/develop/src/index.js).

 ### Instantiating the API ###